SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 ### Device

-- The `Device#isIE` method has been removed and no longer available - the IE browser is not supported anymore.
+- The `Device#isIE` method has been removed and is no longer available - the IE browser is not supported anymore.

 ### CSP